tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 The following other design considerations are taken into account with respect to data
 organization:

-* The device independent TE data is defined in module 'ietf-te'. and can be used to manage data off a device, such as a TE controller.
+* The device independent TE data is defined in 'ietf-te' module. and can be used to manage data off a device, such as a TE controller.
 When the model is used to manage a specific device, the model contains the TE Tunnels originating from the specific device.
 When the model is used to manage a TE controller, the 'tunnel' list contains all TE Tunnels and TE tunnel segments originating from devices that the TE controller manages.
-* The device-specific TE data is defined in module 'ietf-te-device'.
+* The device-specific TE data is defined in 'ietf-te-device' module.
 * Minimal elements in the model are designated as "mandatory" to allow freedom to vendors to adapt the data model to their specific product implementation.